bmonews2018/bmonews/en-US/buyer/rfq.md

 	Note: If there is a Quotation already appointed, you will not be allowed to modify the RFQ.

--	To delete the RFQ, Go to My MOL > Order > My Enquiry > Open/ Appointed/ Processing/ All tab > Click Cancel Order.

-	Note: For Open RFQ, you may cancel the order anytime.
-For Appointed/ Processing RFQ, you will need to have mutual agreement with the Supplier to cancel the order, otherwise it may lead to dispute.

   [Back to Top](rfq#)